-Each student is required to participate in our service learning program by volunteering their time in the Church, civic or school community.
-Throughout their 4 years of study, students will explore various theological concepts while maintaining an active commitment to the greater community.
+Each student throughout their 4 years of study, will explore various theological concepts while maintaining an active commitment to the greater community.
 The program will afford students an opportunity to express their idealism and Christian beliefs in concrete life situations.
-The minimum number of service hours for each course is listed below.
+Students are required to participate in our service learning program by volunteering their time in various service opportunities throughout the year.